Subbases and Subgrades for Concrete Foundations

 The compaction process varies according to soil type.
 Sandy, granular soils are the easiest to compact and cover.
 Use a vibratory plate compactor to push the spaces out between particles of granular soils.
 These compactors look like large gas-powered lawnmowers and can be rented at some home improvement stores.
 If the soil is predominantly organic, like a rich gardening topsoil, several inches of soil will need to be excavated and replaced with a more granular fill soil.

-How to Prepare the Subbase
+How to Make the Subbase

 Proper preparation of the soil subgrade and concrete subbase are crucial for a successful concrete project.
+For expert help, hire a reliable concrete contractor.